General-Translation/generaltranslation/README.md

 <a href='https://www.generaltranslation.com' target="_blank">generaltranslation.com</a>

-A language toolkit for AI developers
+A language toolkit for AI developers.

+Note: this package is in active development.

 ## Getting Started